TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 On the data side, time series generation with deliberately opposing complexity trends (i.e. targeting high HE with low LZC) can be done to more rigorously test complexity-matching.
 It would also be interesting to explore performance on chaotic signals and composite regimes.

+Pursuing these directions can provide information on how encoder–decoder architectures can be optimized for complex, non-stationary time-series data.

 ## Abbreviations